Global Stock Rally Pauses as Dollar Halts Decline

 Continue Reading Below

-The Stoxx Europe 600 was down slightly in morning trading, dipping 0.2% to leave the index up 2.7% for 2018 so far.
+The Stoxx Europe 600 was slightly lower just ahead of the market open in New York, dipping 0.1% to leave the index up 2.7% for 2018 so far.

-U.S. equity futures also pointed to a pause in the rally there, with Dow Jones Industrial Average and S&P 500 futures down 0.2% and 0.3% respectively.
+U.S. equity futures also pointed to a pause in the rally there, with Dow Jones Industrial Average and S&P 500 futures each down 0.2%.

-The Wall Street Journal Dollar Index was up by 0.2% in European trading.
-The euro was roughly flat against the dollar at $.1242, and the dollar was little changed against the yen at Yen108.7.
+The Wall Street Journal Dollar Index was up by 0.3% in European trading.
+The euro was down 0.3% against the dollar at $1.239, and the dollar was up 0.2% against the yen at Yen108.8.

 Continue Reading Below